silaspe/maths/docs/rand.md

 a play that me and my friends made

-I was at a party with my sister and some of my friends, and then we decided to make a play together.
+I was at a sports party the other day with my sister and some of my friends, and then we decided to make a play together.

+I don't remember much about the game, I think it was about Kentucky Fried Chicken vs the golden ratio (KC vs PHI)

 I will refer to everyone involved as me, my sister, my friend (male), my friend (female) 6-year-old #1, and 6-year-old #2.